BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 the mob's internal name (the one defined in your MythicMobs configuration).
 You can optionally add the `amount:` argument to specify how many of these mobs need to be killed.
 It's also possible to add the optional arguments `minLevel` and `maxLevel` to further customize what mobs need to be killed.
+You can also add an optional `neutralDeathRadius` argument to complete the objective for each nearby player within the defined radius when the mob is killed by any source.
 You can add a "notify" keyword if you want to send a notification to players whenever the objective progresses.